 Home of “Anne of Green Gables”

 Built in 1872 by John and Annie Campbell, the home and 110 acre property remains in the Campbell family to this day.
 There is also a museum, formal gardens, a gift shop, carriage rides and a view of the Lake of Shining Waters.

 This ten acre site is home to the Alexander Graham Bell Museum and showcases exhibits on how he and his associates designed giant kites, produced the world’s fastest boat along with Canada’s first powered flight and of course, invented the telephone.

 World Famous Cabot Trail

 This scenic 185 mile trail is named after adventurer John Cabot who explored Atlantic Canada back in 1497.
-The trail loops around the northern tip of Nova Scotia, passing along and through the scenic Cape Breton Highlands.
-There is plenty of spectacular scenery, quaint artisan shops, magnificent wildlife, picturesque fishing villages and cascading waterfalls.
-The Cabot Trail has some of the most spectacular scenery in the world!
+The trail loops around the northern tip of Nova Scotia, passing through the scenic Cape Breton Highlands.
+There is plenty to see including quaint artisan shops, magnificent wildlife, picturesque fishing villages and cascading waterfalls.

 Highlights shown above are just a few of this area's top attractions.